Austria tourist visa

 Proof of travel insurance for Austria with the certificate of Insurance and the table of benefits.
 You can also provide a letter from the bank confirming that you have an insurance with them along with a copy of credit card and the table of benefits.
 A minimum cover of EUR 30,000 .
 The travel insurance must cover the cost of repatriation for medical reasons and the Certificate of Currency must be issued by an insurance company operating in Australia or within the EU.
 You can also provide a letter from the bank confirming that you have an insurance with them along with a copy of credit card and the table of benefits.
 Travel medical insurance for everyone from all over the world with Coronavirus (COVID-19) coverage.
 Get coverage for travel delay, lost checked luggage, emergency response & natural disasters, personal liability.
 Get ready for for unexpected medical problems and accidents.

 A round-trip flight reservations(s) for Austria.
 An Onward Ticket is a flight reservation made by a real travel agency that can be helpful for visa applications or if you want to enter a country without purchasing a return flight.
 Get verifiable one way, round trip, and multi-city flight bookings for visa purposes.

 Austria has moderate restrictions for travel.
 Most visitors from Western Sahara need to provide a negative COVID-19 test result to enter Austria.
 You are required to have mandatory quarantine.
 Find travel restrictions, quarantine and entry requirements to travel Austria.

 No one has added any tips.
 Do you want to help?

-Do saharan citizens need a visa to go to Ivory Coast?
+Do saharan citizens need a visa to go to Austria?

-Yes, visa is required for Saharan citizens.
-You can get visa details, documents required, official website and other details for Ivory Coast visa but if you still have question which are unanswered then you can discuss with the community
+No, visa is not required for Saharan citizens.
+You can get visa details, documents required, official website and other details for Austria visa but if you still have question which are unanswered then you can discuss with the community